campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 <strong>Medical forms are found on the bottom of this page.</strong> <em>Please use only the medical forms found on this site.</em>
 </div>

-All Scouts and Scouters staying at camp more than 24 hours need parts A, B, C and D of the **BSA Annual Health and Medical Record** form completed and submitted along with any applicable **Medication Administration** and **Food Allergy Treatment Plan** forms.
+All Scouts and Scouters staying at camp more than 24 hours need parts A, B, C, and D of the **BSA Annual Health and Medical Record** form completed and submitted along with any applicable **Medication Administration** and **Food Allergy Treatment Plan** forms.

 #### Scouts with Special Needs